Skip to main content

 It was a productive vacation.
 Dvořák first touched up the orchestrations of the New World Symphony, and by the end of June he had completed a new work, the String Quartet in F Major (the American ), which had received its first run-through by a pickup quartet comprising Dvořák and members of the Kovařík family.
 He composed another chamber work in July, the String Quintet in E-flat.
 Its second movement contained echoes of a group of Algonquin Indians who had stopped at Spillville to sell herbal medicines and performed some of their native dances practically at the Dvořáks’ doorstep.

-Soon enough the outside world intruded on the composer’s pastoral interlude.
+Soon enough, the outside world intruded on the composer’s pastoral interlude.
 Dvořák had been invited to appear at the World’s Columbian Exposition, so on August 7 he, Anna, and two daughters arrived in Chicago.
-August 12 had been designated Czech Day at the fair, and in an all-Czech concert in Festival Hall, reputedly attended by thirty thousand, Dvořák conducted his G Major Symphony and three Slavonic Dances.
+August 12 had been designated Czech Day at the fair, and in an all-Czech concert in Festival Hall, reputedly attended by 30,000, Dvořák conducted his G Major Symphony and three Slavonic Dances.
 It was a good month for Czech music in Chicago; a week later Smetana’s The Bartered Bride received its American premiere at the Haymarket Theater.

 Dvořák returned to Spillville, but was off again by the first week in September on a solo excursion that took him to Omaha and St. Paul, calling on Czech acquaintances and correspondents.
 At the Minnehaha Falls near the latter city, he was visited by a melodic inspiration that, for want of a notebook, he jotted down on his cuff.
 By then it was time to pack up the family and return to New York for his second term at the conservatory.

 This time the entire family remained in New York, and Kovařík was convinced that for Dvořák it was “the happiest year of his life.”
 Dvořák composed a violin and piano sonata for Otilie and Antonin, keeping it simple for them and designating it, a couple of numbers out of sequence, as his Opus 100.
-For its larghetto he cribbed from the cuff he had worn at Minnehaha Falls, and the movement was later issued separately by Dvořák’s publisher as an “Indian Canzonetta.”
+For its larghetto, he cribbed from the cuff he had worn at Minnehaha Falls, and the movement was later issued separately by Dvořák’s publisher as an “Indian Canzonetta.”

 All else that fall was overshadowed by preparations for the premiere of the New World Symphony.
 It was to be given “from the manuscript” by the New York Philharmonic, and the rehearsals brought Dvořák into a closer relationship with Anton Seidl, the orchestra’s German conductor.
 “He was almost the only man with whom I could converse about music,” Dvořák recalled later.
 Seidl even managed to entice the composer out of the house for some performances at the Metropolitan Opera and some extramusical lagers at Fleischmann’s German café on Broadway.